aprofetb/jquery.stateButton/README.md

 # jquery.stateButton
 jQuery State Button is a plugin that turns a button into a multi-state switch.
+Here is a simple [demo](https://codepen.io/aprofetb/pen/yqRyJO).

 ## Usage